xCDAT/xcdat-validation/README.md

 # XCDAT Validation and Tutorials

-This repository explores the the capabilities of [xarray](https://github.com/pydata/xarray) and [XCDAT](https://github.com/XCDAT/xcdat) for climate data analysis.
-It comprises of tutorials and validation of a subset of [CDAT](https://github.com/CDAT/cdat) functions in xarray/XCDAT using Jupyter Notebooks.
+This repository explores the capabilities of [xarray](https://github.com/pydata/xarray) and [XCDAT](https://github.com/XCDAT/xcdat) for climate data analysis.
+It consists of Jupyter Notebooks for tutorials and the validation of a subset of [CDAT](https://github.com/CDAT/cdat) functions replicated using xarray/XCDAT.

 ## Getting Started